Khalife/ker-nel-experiments/README.md

 This repository is dedicated to research experiments for **Graph based named of entities**.
 Please find below our comments to make these experiments reproducible.

-In particular, we invite reviewers to refer to the detailed comment section concerning our implementation of preprocessing, filtering and score features extraction.
+In particular, we invite reviewers to refer to the detailed comments section concerning our implementation of preprocessing, filtering, score features extraction.
+We also dedicated a section to the datasets used for the experiments.

 These modules were designed as one global routine for Named entity identification/linking problem, they are relatively independant though.